-IFRS17 -Insurance Contracts- The effective date of the standard is set for annual periods beginning on or after 1 January 2021 (likely to be extended to 1 January 2023).
+Amendments to IAS 37-Onerous Contracts - Cost of Fulfilling a Contract (The effective date of the amendments is set for annual periods beginning on or after 1 January 2022.

-Amendments to IAS 1 and IAS 8-Definition of Material- The effective date of the amendment is set for annual periods beginning on or after 1 January 2020.
+References to the Conceptual Framework (Amendments to IFRS 3) - The effective date of the amendments is set for annual periods beginning on or after 1 January 2022.